viraatdas/ColonyCounter/README.md

 # Colony Counter
-Count bacterial colonies from petri dish images
+Count colonies from petri dish images

 ## Sample outputs

-### Bacterial Colony Counter Results
+### Colony Counter Results

 The following table shows the input bacterial colony images and their corresponding output images with the colony count and superimposed points: